Cluster Exploration using Informative Manifold Projections: Methodology

 Given the mean $\mathbf{m}_l$ and covariance matrix $\mathbf{C}_l$ for each cluster $l$, we can extract the most distinct cluster by calculating all pairwise distances of cluster centers and their respecive distributions using the Mahalanobis distance~\cite{mahalanobis1936generalized}

 To avoid selecting a small deal of outliers as a cluster, we define a minimum acceptable cluster size.
-All clusters with number of points less than that are discarded as outliers and their distances are not considered.
+All clusters with size less than that are discarded as outliers and their distances are not considered.
 From Eq.~\eqref{eq:mahalanobis} we define a symmetric pairwise distances matrix for all clusters as $D_{lj} = (\delta_{lj} + \delta_{jl})/2$ and the most distinct cluster is given by

 where $\mathbf{1}$ is the vector of all ones.
 As a special case, if only two clusters of acceptable size are detected, then both are chosen as most distinct.
 Algorithm~\ref{alg:imapce} outlines the major steps of our proposed iterative framework.